In County Durham, the NHS are delivering Covid-19 vaccinations at sites spread across the county.

 The vaccine and health conditions

 Key charities have worked with the NHS to produce advice about the Covid-19 vaccine and health conditions.

 The vaccine and fertility

-There is no evidence the vaccine affects fertility.
+There's no evidence the Covid-19 vaccines have any effect on your chances of becoming pregnant.
 More information can be found at British Fertility Society: Covid-19 Vaccines & Fertility.